JohnKendrick/PDielec/Sphinx/software.rst

 For Raman calculations, the reader supports tensors in the phonon log and companion ``tensors.xml``.
 Keep matching dynamical-matrix and tensor files together; see ``Examples/Powder_Raman/QE`` for a complete dataset.
+Copy ``tensors.xml`` from the phonon calculation's ``_ph0/ph.save/`` directory beside the input selected in PDielec.
+It is discovered automatically and its Raman data take precedence over the lower-precision log tables.
+For EO, the reader uses the log's ``Electro-optic tensor in cartesian axis`` block or the XML ``ELOP_TNS`` data, preferring the XML when present.
+A dynamical-matrix file alone does not supply these Raman and EO tensors; retain the tensor XML or the matching phonon log containing them.
 The latest version of QE for which the package has been tested is version 7.3.1. pdgui is capable of reading the output log file of pwscf and ph, but it is recommended to use the pwscf.xml and the .dynG file written by ph and pwscf.